 The History of TEDxLancaster

-In 2015, a member of the inaugural Programming Committee took over from Laura and became the license holder.
+In 2015, a member of the inaugural Programming Committee took over from Laura Kendall and became the license holder.
 Bob Vasile made TEDxLancaster a 501(c)(3) non-profit entity and set out to grow TEDx in the Lancaster area.
-He attended TEDActive in Whistler, BC in 2015, which lifted the 100 person cap on TEDxLancaster events.
+He applied for and was chosen by TED to attend TEDActive in Whistler, BC in 2015, which lifted the 100 person cap on TEDxLancaster events.
 His first event as the Executive Director had the theme "Without Boundaries."
 The event took place on May 16, 2015 at the Ware Center.
 Bob expanded TEDxLancaster to a full day event.
 There were 16 speakers and the emcee was Rubi Nicholas.
 See details about the speakers and view their talks here.

 In 2016, Bob Vasile was one of just 400 TEDx organizers from around the world to be chosen to attend the inaugural TEDSummit, which included the TEDx Global Forum.
 The event was held in Banff, Alberta.
 Bob and other organizers worked alongside TED Curator Chris Anderson and the rest of the TED staff to help direct the future of TEDx events worldwide.
 One of the initiatives to come out of the Summit was to introduce a new speaker format called "direct to camera."
 This allowed a speaker to give a TEDx talk without being on the actual stage.
 The talk could be either livestreamed or pre-recorded.
 A few months later, TEDxLancaster would become one of the first TEDx events in the world to unveil this new format.